-Plans for a new visitor welcome and gateway to the estate with a whole new arrival for visitors, including a new car park, are set to get underway later this year.
+Wimpole Estate has added another chapter to its long history with plans for a new visitor welcome and gateway to the estate, with a whole new arrival for visitors, including a new car park, are underway.

-This ambitious project gives us a rare archaeological opportunity to glimpse at the past layers of Wimpole’s history before moving it well and truly into the future.
-What will you discover while we dig?
+This ambitious project gave us a rare archaeological opportunity to glimpse at the past layers of Wimpole’s history before moving it well and truly into the future.
+What did we discover?

-We’ll be digging in a section of the arable field to the South East of the house.
-We’re not excavating the whole field - a survey carried out in 2015 and previous investigations have allowed us to identify the ‘core’ of the settlement site and which parts of it that will be affected by the development.
+We dug in a section of the arable field to the South East of the house.
+We did not excavate the whole field - a survey carried out in 2015 and previous investigations allowed us to identify the ‘core’ of the settlement site and which parts of it that would be affected by the development.

-The initial plan is to excavate and record a measured area of the site, based on the layout of the development and the known archaeology remains.
+The initial plan was to excavate and record a measured area of the site, based on the layout of the development and the known archaeology remains.

-Oxford Archaeology East, who have worked on various projects at Wimpole for over 30 years, have been commissioned to undertake the archaeological excavations on behalf of the National Trust to ensure we record any significant remains that lie under the field before the new car park and visitor welcome is built.
-They will be liaising with our archaeologists throughout the project and planning the progression of the dig over the summer.
+Oxford Archaeology East, who have worked on various projects at Wimpole for over 30 years, were commissioned to undertake the archaeological excavations on behalf of the National Trust to ensure we recorded any significant remains that lie under the field before the new car park and visitor welcome was built.

-There will be a unique opportunity for people to see the archaeologists in action throughout September by taking a walk up to the dig site.
-Follow the signs from the car park.
+There was a unique opportunity for people to see the archaeologists in action throughout September 2018 by taking a walk up to the dig site.